-Cook Memorial Public Library District (the "District") maintains four individual funds.
+Cook Memorial Public Library District maintains four individual funds.
 Information is presented separately in the governmental statement of assets, liabilities and fund balances and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund, the Special Reserve Fund, and the IMRF and Social Security Fund, which are considered to be major funds.
 Individual fund data for the Working Cash Fund, which is considered a non-major governmental fund, is included as other governmental funds on these statements.

-The District adopts an annual appropriated budget for the General Fund, the Special Revenue Fund and the Social Security and IMRF Fund.
+The District adopts an annual appropriated budget for the General Fund, the Special Revenue Fund and the IMRF Fund and Social Security.
 A budgetary comparison statement has been provided for the governmental funds to demonstrate compliance with this budget.